ArtezGDA/artezgda.github.io/index.md

 Look at these movies:
 - Ex Machina
-- Lo and Behold, Reveries of the Connected World, Werner Herzog
+- Lo and Behold, Reveries of the Connected World, Werner Herzog.